VNG-Realisatie/nlx/README.md

 When a release is successful, it also gets deployed to the test environment.

 When a git tag is pushed, GitLab builds and deploys it to the test and staging environments.

+For branches prefixed with `review/` (f.e. `review/feature-name`), a review environment will automatically be created for a shared testing environment.

 ## Live environments